jmp-app/jmp/docs/backend.md

 ## Api specification
 First of all the new route has to be documented in the [api-specification](api-v1.md).

+## Create tests
+Then you have to create tests for the new route as documented in [Create a new test](#create-a-new-test).

 ## Service & Model
 Routes return JSON mostly containing one or a list of model objects.
 So you have to [create a new model](#create-a-new-model) if the required doesn't exist yet.
 The model is just a raw data object with the functionality to convert properly to an array.